Abisheke-rgb/QGC_image_pickup/README.md

    - Then, in the `Map` class, create instances of the `ImageThumbnail` class for each image and expose them to QML for rendering on the map.

 I hope these code snippets give you a starting point for implementing the desired functionality.
 Remember to adapt them to fit your specific requirements and integrate them into the existing QGroundControl codebase.

+In the project, the class responsible for rendering the map is located in the `src/QmlControls/Map` directory.
+The main class responsible for map rendering is `MapContainer.qml`.
+This QML file defines the visual representation of the map and handles interactions with the map view.

+Here is an overview of the relevant files in the `Map` directory:

+1. `MapContainer.qml`: This is the main QML file responsible for rendering the map.
+It defines the MapContainer component, which contains the map view and handles user interactions, such as panning and zooming.
+You can modify this file to add the image thumbnail functionality.

+2. `MapTileSource.qml`: This file defines the tile source for the map, specifying the source URL and properties of the map tiles.

+3. `MapViewport.qml`: This file handles the rendering of the map view and manages the display of map elements like waypoints, vehicle positions, and flight paths.

+4. `MapPositionIndicator.qml`: This component renders the vehicle position on the map, typically represented by an icon or marker.

+These files represent the key components involved in rendering the map in QGroundControl.
+You can explore and modify these files to add your desired image thumbnail functionality to the map view.